dan-leo/masters/thesis/v8/thesis.md

 Compared to LTE

 - devices are stationary

 - intermittent burst transmissions

 - low data bandwidth

 - delay-tolerant applications

 - support for huge number of devices

 - deals with poor coverage (indoor penetration)

 - battery lifetime of a few years

+* eDRX and PSM
+* Debugging
+  * QXDM, UEMonitor etc

+* NB-IoT technology is designed such that it can be used in areas beyond the radio coverage of current cellular standards and in devices which must run from battery power for many years.
+The devices will generally send small amounts of data infrequently; a typical usage scenario might be 100 to 200 bytes sent twice per day for battery powered devices.
+For mains powered devices the limit is not based on battery size, but cost and network bandwidth/resources.
+* The system operation is analogous to SMS in that it is a datagram-oriented, stored-and-forward system, rather than a GPRS-like IP pipe.
+This is because NB-IoT devices spend most of their time asleep, making possible the required long battery life.
+The system implements extended DRX cycles for paging, but as this window will be limited to save battery life, the delivery of downlink messages occurs mainly when the system detects that uplink messages have been received from a device (indicating that it is awake).
+Here a store-and-forward system, an “IoT Platform”, is useful.

 Although most users interact only with the UE which runs its own proprietary firmware stack, NB-IoT also has a complex backend architecture.